 Family: Amaryllidaceae also listed as Liliaceae in my herb books - Lily family includes tulip, onion and chives.

-Garlic has many names, among them are "heal all" "the stinking rose" and "nature's antibiotic".
+Garlic has many names, among them are heal all, the stinking rose, and nature's antibiotic.
 I not only love to eat garlic, it is my favorite go to for any ailment.
-No matter what illness I am treating, I always include garlic in the diet.
+No matter what illness I am treating, I always include garlic in the diet for its antibacterial, immune boosting properties.

 - Sore throat